guardian/techtime/Coding Challenges/20180920-Weekly/03-Game API.md

 - `capitalEnergyTopUpChallenge` is used for the Capital Ship energy top up.
 See the section "Capital Ship top up" below for details.

 - The score indicates how many points you have accumulated so far.

+- `spaceProbeResults` are the results of a battle cruiser scanning space and retriving the location of enemy ships.
+The report is dated, with a timestamp expressed in Unixtime, and the type and location of enemy ships are given.
+Note that ships probing capabilities only extend to a disc of radius 300 kilometers from the current location of the ship.

+    ```
+    SpaceProbeResults
+    {
+        "unixtime" : Unixtime
+        "datetime" : DateTime # same instant as the unixtime, given for user friendliness
+        "results"  : Array[SpaceProbeResultItem]
+    }

+    SpaceProbeResultItem
+    {
+        "location"     : MapPoint
+        "nomenclature" : ShipNomenclature
+        "username"     : USERNAME # who owns this ship
+    }
+    ```

 - The `logWarnings` indicates even that have occured that you might (should) be interested in.
 Mostly that enemy Battle Cruisers are shooting at you.